honeycombio/refinery/config.md

 ### `AcceptOnlyListedKeys`

-AcceptOnlyListedKeys is a boolean flag that causes events arriving with API keys not in the ReceiveKeys list to be rejected.
+AcceptOnlyListedKeys is a boolean flag that causes events arriving with API keys not in the `ReceiveKeys` list to be rejected.

-If true, only traffic using the keys listed in APIKeys is accepted.
+If `true`, then only traffic using the keys listed in `APIKeys` is accepted.
-Events arriving with API keys not in the ReceiveKeys list will be rejected with an HTTP 401 error.
+Events arriving with API keys not in the `ReceiveKeys` list will be rejected with an HTTP `401` error.
-If false, all traffic is accepted and ReceiveKeys is ignored.
+If `false`, then all traffic is accepted and `ReceiveKeys` is ignored.
-Must be specified if APIKeys is specified.
+Must be specified if `APIKeys` is specified.

 - Eligible for live reload.
 - Type: `bool`

 ## Refinery Telemetry

-### Section Name: `RefineryTelemetry`

-Configuration info for the telemetry that Refinery uses to record its own operation.
+`RefineryTelemetry` contains configuration information for the telemetry that Refinery uses to record its own operation.
 ### `AddRuleReasonToTrace`

-AddRuleReasonToTrace controls whether to decorate traces with refinery rule evaluation results.
+AddRuleReasonToTrace controls whether to decorate traces with Refinery rule evaluation results.

-This causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`.
+When enabled, this setting causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`.
 This field contains text indicating which rule was evaluated that caused the trace to be included.
-We recommend enabling this field whenever a rules-based sampler is in use, as it is useful for debugging and understanding the behavior of your refinery installation.
+We recommend enabling this setting whenever a rules-based sampler is in use, as it is useful for debugging and understanding the behavior of your Refinery installation.

 - Eligible for live reload.
 - Type: `bool`